Jennifer Lopez, Ben Affleck buy $60M Beverly Hills mega-mansion

 Along with a tennis court and a zero-edge pool, the estate includes a 5,000-square-foot guesthouse, a two-bedroom guardhouse, a theater, wine room, a whisky lounge sauna, and more.

 The couple paid for the home in cash and closed quickly within a week, according to TMZ.
-The home was previously listed for $135,000,000 in 2018, then relisted in 2023 for $75 million before Lopez and Affleck snatched it up for what appears to be a heavy discount.
+The home was previously listed for $135 million in 2018, then relisted in 2023 for $75 million before Lopez and Affleck snatched it up for what appears to be a heavy discount.

 The secluded home is part of a gated community and is located about eight minutes from the Beverly Hills Hotel and around 20 minutes from Van Nuys Airport.